yoolk/yoolk_instant_website_sandbox/README.md

 Summary
 =======

 A sandbox rails application that allows you to develop and run your instant website theme locally.
+It was originally developed by [Chamnap Chhorn](http://github.com/chamnap), and it is currently maintained by him.

 ## Installation